MultiverseLearningProducts/swe/src/mod3/wk2/day2.md

 ## Inputs to the Maintenance stage

 The input to the maintenance stage is production software.
-This phase mainly deals with:
+This stage mainly deals with:

 *   Major enhancements
 *   Minor enhancements